Minha-D/superr-kitchen-1.2.1.2/README.md

-The main Owner of this pice of software is SuperR.
+The main Owner of this software is SuperR.
 This repo is just a stable backup of this software.
 # **SuperR's Kitchen Free**
 ## *by SuperR*